 THE ROMAN MONTHS

-The early Roman Calendar year consisted of 10 months totalling 304 days, the dormant period being considered a month-less period.
+The early Roman Calendar year consisted of 10 months totaling 304 days, the dormant period being considered a month-less period where about 61 days were uncounted.
 The Romans also had a name for the first day of every month.
 It was known as the “kalends.”
 It’s from this word that our word calendar is derived.
 The year began in spring at the vernal equinox on the first of what we currently know as March (at the time of founding the Roman Calendar it would have went by a different name that meant “month 1”, but this name has been lost to history).
 The first day of the year was very important to the city of Rome because that is when new consuls were sworn into office.
 The week on a Roman Calendar was 8 days long, called a Market Week because market day was on the last/first day of the week.
 This was because the Romans counted inclusively (meaning the day of the week you started counting on was also the last).
 So the market was seen as being on every ninth day, thus that day being called “nundinae”.
 The weekly cycle was then referred to as the nundinal cycle and was a fundamental rhythm of daily life as the market day was the day that country people would come to the city.
 This led to laws that prevented meetings of the comitia (holding elections for example) on market days.

 Each month was named in numerical order of which we still see the remnants of in the Gregorian Calendar today: